Gallery Talk with artist Jaune Quick-to-See Smith

 American art history.
 Forms, colors, motifs, and texts spill across her surfaces like

 language on a page or a musical score for a culture’s epic story.
 The work demonstrates

 an eclectic, generous acceptance of influences from many sources.

-Includes full color photographs, essays from local scholars as well as commentary from the artist herself!
-Be sure to pick up your own copy of this limited edition publication!
+Includes full color illustrations and essays by noted scholars Lowery Stokes Sims and Gail Tremblay, as well as commentary from the artist.
+Pick up or order your own copy of this publication. $45, plus s/h for mailed orders.